Curing black hole singularities with local scale invariance

 1.5cm

 {\bf Abstract.}

 We show that Weyl-invariant dilaton gravity provides a description of black holes without classical spacetime singularities.
-Singularities appear due to ill-behavior of gauge fixing conditions, one example being the gauge in which theory is classically equivalent to standard General Relativity.
-The main conclusions of our analysis are: (1) singularities signal a phase transition from broken to unbroken phase of Weyl symmetry, (2) instead of a singularity there is a ``baby-universe'' inside a black hole, (3) there is a critical mass after which reducing mass makes black hole larger as viewed by outside observers, (4) if a black hole could be connected with white hole through the ``singularity'', this would require breakdown of (classical) geometric description.
-The singularity of Schwarzschild BH solution is non-generic and so it it dangerous to rely on it in deriving general results.
+Singularities appear due to ill-behaviour of gauge fixing conditions, one example being the gauge in which theory is classically equivalent to standard General Relativity.
+The main conclusions of our analysis are: (1) singularities signal a phase transition from broken to unbroken phase of Weyl symmetry, (2) instead of a singularity there is a ``baby-universe'' or a white hole inside a black hole, (3) in the baby universe scenario there is a critical mass after which reducing mass makes black hole larger as viewed by outside observers, (4) if a black hole could be connected with white hole through the ``singularity'', this would require breakdown of (classical) geometric description, (5) the singularity of Schwarzschild BH solution is non-generic and so it is dangerous to rely on it in deriving general results.
 Our results may have important consequences for resolving issues related to information-loss puzzle.
 The theory we use is basically a completion of General Relativity, containing neither additional physical excitations nor higher-derivative terms, but requires physical scalar field such as Higgs field of Standard Model.
-Though quantum effects are still crucial and may change the proposed classical picture, a position of building quantum theory around regular classical solutions (without singularities) normally provides a much better starting point.
+Though quantum effects are still crucial and may change the proposed classical picture, a position of building quantum theory around essentially regular classical solutions normally provides a much better starting point.

 1cm

 \eject